 One of the most celebrated rappers of all time, E-40 has attained legendary status in hip-hop.
 Since making his debut with The Click almost 30 years ago and becoming one of the first West Coast rap artists to sign to a major label, his name has become synonymous with the independent music movement.
 E-40 has released 24 solo albums, become a platinum recording artist and collaborated with artists including Tupac, UGK, and Snoop Dogg.
 At age 48, E-40 is an anomaly in hip-hop, maintaining his relevance over a career that spans three decades.
 In the past few years alone, he’s been featured on several Billboard charts (“Choices,” Big Sean’s “IDFWU”, Ty Dolla $ign’s “Saved”), he’s earned an RIAA-certified Gold plaque (“Choices”) and starred and had his 2006 smash hit “Tell Me When to Go” featured in a Beats By Dre commercial.
 Says E-40, “What’s happening at this point in my career defies logic.
 Name another 48-year-old rapper with one Gold record, let alone three in the same year.
 My fans stretch much further than the Bay Area, further than just the West Coast.
 I brought so much shit to hip-hop.
 I’ve been relevant in each generation and each decade and I’ve done it as an independent artist.”

 E-40’s success extends beyond the music industry, most notably through his entrepreneurship in the adult beverages industry.
 His wine business, Earl Stevens Selections, distributes high-quality wine to stores across the country, including BevMo, Safeway, and local liquor stores.
 He has made inroads into the pre-mixed cocktail business with Sluricane, a signature bottled-mix named after his 1995 hit “Hurricane,” with The Click, which was the top-selling beverage at BevMo when it was first released.
 In 2015, E-40 released an eponymous brand of 40-oz. malt liquor.
-E-40 is continuing his unprecedented longevity and success as an independent artist with his next album, scheduled for late 2016.
+E-40 is continuing his unprecedented longevity and success as an independent artist with his recent double album, The D-Boy Diary Books 1 & 2, which dropped in late 2016.